-Hannah is a junior at American University in Washington, D.C. pursuing a degree in International Studies with a minor in Communications.
-Hannah has an interest in global peace and security, global equality and development, and sustainability.
+Hannah is a senior at American University in Washington, D.C. pursuing a degree in International Studies with a minor in Communications.
+Hannah is focusing her studies for her major on international development and peace, global security and conflict resolution.

 Hannah has a strong passion for helping people within her interpersonal relationships, her community, and on the global scale.
 She is very excited to help bring Rockflower to Washington, D.C. with the goal of empowering both men and women on American University’s campus.